Show All Answers

 Based on funds raised, Liberty Community Christmas Tree provides vouchers to our volunteer shoppers to buy a gift for each child.
 Gifts are usually items needed such as clothes, gloves, hats, coats, etc. The volunteer shoppers will contact your family to ask for sizes, wanted items, etc. for each child.

-It is recommended that you adopt no more than two families.
+It is recommended that you sponsor no more than two families.
 Keep in mind you will need to have space in your car for 3-4 boxes of food, plus the children's gifts, per family on delivery day.
 An empty car trunk can typically only hold 4 boxes

 No. A voucher will be provided for you to purchase a gift for each child.
 Shoppers may spend their own money, above and beyond what is on the voucher, but it is certainly not required.